medovina/MarioAI/README.md

 - [Koopas](https://en.wikipedia.org/wiki/Koopa_Troopa) look like green turtles.
 If you shoot a Koopa, it will die.
 If you step on one, it will retreat inside its shell.
 You can then step on the shell again or kick it to set it in motion.
 A moving shell will destroy any enemy that it hits, even a Spiky.
 However, beware: a moving shell will also harm you if it hits you.

+  If you hold down the S key and move onto a stopped shell, you will pick it up.
+You can then carry the shell anywhere you like.
+When you are carrying the shell, Mario looks like a raccoon.
+Let go of the S key to release the shell and set it in motion again.

 - [Spikies](https://www.mariowiki.com/Spiny) (also known as "spinies") are covered with spikes.
 You cannot shoot a Spiky, and stepping on one will harm you.
 The only way to kill a Spiky is to hit it with a moving Koopa shell.

 You (Mario) are always in one of three states:

-- Tall, with a yellow hat.
+- Fire Mario: Tall, with a yellow hat.
 This is the strongest state: only in this state can you shoot bullets.
 You begin in this state.

-- Tall, with a red hat.
+- Super Mario: Tall, with a red hat.

-- Short.
+- Small Mario: Short.
 This is the weakest state.

 Each time that you take damage by hitting a monster, you move to the next weaker state.
 If you are in the short state and hit a monster, you die and the game is over.